koelslaw/documentation/topics/rhel/README.md

 |OS| Stand Alone 240 GB SSD |

 This is meant to help those who need a step-by-step build of RHEL.

+>NOTE: Capes has its own installation criteria, please refer to [Capes Installation](capes/README.md).

 1. Attach or insert the media and power on
 1. Press `F10` to enter the boot menu